Meet the Team

 Outside work he is chair of The Christopher Centre Trustee Board and a trustee of Sudbury Market Town Partnership.
 He has helped to run the Quay Theatre’s Summer School of Performing Arts for 10 to 16 year olds for over 25 years and every two years he can be seen treading the boards, scripting and directing the story that accompanies the Quay School of Dance shows.

-Gareth has had a varied career, having been a maths teacher for forty years, an Assistant Head, and a Principal Examiner for GCSE mathematics.
+Gareth, our Treasurer, has had a varied career, having been a maths teacher for forty years, an Assistant Head, and a Principal Examiner for GCSE mathematics.
 When he and his wife moved to Sudbury in 2010 he became involved with the local community in many roles, including as treasurer of the River Stour Trust for four years, when he raised the £70,000 required to replace the lock gates at Flatford.
 He has been the treasurer and chair of the Sudbury Choral Society. the local choral society and the Arts Society in Sudbury.

 Andy has had a varied career as an Entertainment and Banqueting manager in the 1980’s, a Teacher of English as a Foreign Language in the 90’s, before taking over as Branch Manager of the local Cheltenham & Gloucester Building Society and then managing Crown Post Offices in Haverhill, Cambridge and Sudbury.
 He can still be found occasionally on the counter in the new re-sited Post Office in Sudbury.
 He served on Sudbury Town Council for 16 years until 2015 and is still active in local politics.